 Enjoy This Post?
 Share the Love!

 Here are our new Solo Travel Safety Tips to Stay Healthy Abroad.
 In the first half of this decade, the ebola virus raised global concerns although primarily active in West Africa. could breathe a sigh of relief.
 However, shortly thereafter, the Zika Virus became a tremendous concern in tropical and certain sub-tropical regions of the world.
+Now the Coronavirus has created both new, serious health concerns as well as global travel restrictions.

 Although epidemics vary, it is always important to consider the health implications of travel.
 Moreover, an often overlooked fact is that common, sometimes serious, illnesses or accidents that can happen at home can still be lurking around a corner when you are away.
 To avoid trouble, I plan ahead and try to be aware of what is happening around me while traveling.
 The problem is that jetlag, general fatigue and distractions from a new setting combine to make it harder.